ELIQUIS Film-coated tablet Ref.[6201] Active ingredients: Apixaban

 It should be used with caution in patients with mild or moderate hepatic impairment (Child Pugh A or B).
 No dose adjustment is required in patients with mild or moderate hepatic impairment (see sections 4.4 and 5.2).

-Patients with elevated liver enzymes alanine aminotransferase (ALT)/aspartate aminotransferase (AST) >2 x ULN or total bilirubin ≥ 1.5 x ULN were excluded in clinical trials.
+Patients with elevated liver enzymes alanine aminotransferase (ALT)/aspartate aminotransferase (AST) >2 x ULN or total bilirubin ≥ 1.5 x ULN were excluded in clinical studies.
 Therefore Eliquis should be used with caution in this population (see sections 4.4 and 5.2).
 Prior to initiating Eliquis, liver function testing should be performed.

 NVAF – No dose adjustment required, unless criteria for dose reduction are met (see Dose reduction at the beginning of section 4.2).